Responsive Web Design - What it is and how to use it

 different mediums and therefore you need to ensure that the design is responsive.

-In the field of Web design and development, we’re quickly getting to the point of being unable to
+In the field of Web design and development, we’re quickly getting to the point of being

 keep up with the endless new resolutions and devices.
 For many websites, creating a website